ChatSift/Social/README.md

 ## Updating a self-hosted instance

-Assuming you're using Docker, you essentially just need to follow the steps above again.
+Assuming you're using Docker, you don't have to do anything special.
-`docker-compose build && docker-compose up -d`, re-deploy slash commands, and deploy prisma migrations.
+`docker compose build && docker compose up -d`

 ## Contributing/working on the project